ThalesGabriel/message-board/README.md

 <h1 align="center">
-Simple GraphQL API with NestJS in Back-end.
+Simple Prisma API with NestJS in Back-end.
 React and Apollo Client for Front-end.
 </h1>
 <h2 align="center">
 Based on Code Challenge - NestJS + TypeORM + GraphQL made by Rocketseat